 ‘I grew up with it’ laughs Tungane, in a recent interview.
 ‘Our mothers did it, it becomes part of you’

 Born in 1940 on the southern group Island of Mangaia, Tungane Broadbent is a living embodiment of the art form.
-Tivaivai are an essential feature in Cook Islands ceremony, prepared for all types of occasion, in particular weddings.
-Tungane helped produce two large Tivaivai for the momentous occasion; they served to demonstrate that the bride was a woman of substance and skill, seen by all as a valued member of her community, emblematic of a transition from youth to adulthood.
+Tivaivai are an essential feature in Cook Islands ceremony, prepared for all types of occasion, weddings, funerals, birthdays, investitures, significant meetings and gifting to visiting dignitaries.
+For her own wedding, Tungane helped produce two large Tivaivai; they served to demonstrate that the bride was a woman of substance and skill, seen by all as a valued member of her community, emblematic of a transition from youth to adulthood.

 Prominently displayed at the marriage ceremony, stories were related about the creation of the special Tivaivai, a bonding experience for two merging families.
 Stunning Hibiscus and Tiare Maori flower patterns featured on the colourful Tivaivai as did the intricate patterns of breadfruit leaves.